 When the UE accesses the PLMN over NWu via a SNPN, the AMF in the serving PLMN shall send an indication toward the UE during the Registration procedure to indicate whether an IMS voice over PS session is supported or not.

-5.30.2.8 Access to stand-alone non-public network services via PLMN
+5.30.2.8 Access to stand-alone non-public network services via PLMN or SNPN

-To access SNPN services, a UE that has successfully registered with a PLMN over 3GPP access may perform another registration via the PLMN User Plane with an SNPN (using the credentials of that SNPN) following the same architectural principles as specified in clause 4.2.8 (including the optional support for PDU Session continuity between PLMN and SNPN using the Handover of a PDU Session procedures in clauses 4.9.2.1 and 4.9.2.2 of TS 23.502 [3]) and the PLMN taking the role of "Untrusted non-3GPP access" of the SNPN, i.e. using the procedures for Untrusted non-3GPP access in clause 4.12.2 of TS 23.502 [3].
+To access SNPN services, a UE that has successfully registered with a PLMN or another SNPN over 3GPP access or non-3GPP access, may perform another registration via the PLMN or another SNPN User Plane with an SNPN (using the credentials of that SNPN) following the same architectural principles as specified in clause 4.2.8 (including the optional support for PDU Session continuity between PLMN or another SNPN and the SNPN using the Handover of a PDU Session procedures in clauses 4.9.2.1 and 4.9.2.2 of TS 23.502 [3]) and the PLMN or another SNPN taking the role of "Untrusted non-3GPP access" of the SNPN, i.e. using the procedures for Untrusted non-3GPP access in clause 4.12.2 of TS 23.502 [3].
 Annex D, clause D.3 provides additional details.
-The case where UE that has successfully registered with a PLMN over non-3GPP access to access SNPN services is not specified in this Release.

-NOTE: QoS differentiation in the PLMN can be provided on per-IPsec Child Security Association basis by using the UE or network requested PDU Session Modification procedure described in clause 4.3.3.2 of TS 23.502 [3].
+NOTE: QoS differentiation in the PLMN or another SNPN can be provided on per-IPsec Child Security Association basis by using the UE or network requested PDU Session Modification procedure described in clause 4.3.3.2 of TS 23.502 [3].
 In the SNPN, N3IWF determines the IPsec child SAs as defined in clause 4.12 of TS 23.502 [3].
 The N3IWF is preconfigured by SNPN to allocate different IPsec child SAs for QoS Flows with different QoS profiles.